draftdev/startup-marketing-checklist/_posts/2017-08-14-email-marketing-tools.markdown

 - **[ReachMail](https://www.reachmail.net/)**

 - **[Retainly](https://retainly.co/)**

+- **[Revue](https://www.getrevue.co/)** - Makes the setup and sending process super simple, plus you can start with 50 subscribers for free.

 - **[Sendgrid](https://sendgrid.com/)** - Sendgrid has long been my go-to for api-driven email, and now you can actually create campaigns and templates in Sendgrid as well.